peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  object but with the sign reversed.

 * `EDecimal NextMinus(EContext ctx)`<br>
- Finds the largest value that's smaller than the given value.
+ Finds the largest value that's smaller than the specified value.

 * `EDecimal NextPlus(EContext ctx)`<br>
- Finds the smallest value that's greater than the given value.
+ Finds the smallest value that's greater than the specified value.

 * `EDecimal NextToward(EDecimal otherValue,
  EContext ctx)`<br>